w3c/AB-public/Vision/README.md

-# W3C Vision: An Emphasis on Values
+# W3C Vision: An emphasis on values

-## Status of this Document
+## Status of this document
 This document is an articulation of the W3C’s mission, values, purpose, and principles;
 in other words, our vision for W3C as an organization